 Serum antiendothelial cell antibodies are associated with a poorer prognosis (Cadeni et al, 2003).
 This suggests an autoimmune component.
 We have encountered a single patient with relapsing polychondritis, who had serial SHL, resulting in complete deafness and loss of vestibular function as well.
 This is rare.

 Pregnancy is not a risk factor for SHL (Yen et al, 2016).
-This is surprising as pregnancy is a risk factor for another cranial nerve syndrome -- Bell's palsy.
+This is surprising as pregnancy is a risk factor for another cranial nerve syndrome -- Bell's palsy, and also because there are opportunities for large changes in CSF pressure during delivery.
 However, perhaps it relates to the fact that pregnancy is often reduces Migraine substantially.
 The cases of SHL that occur in pregnancy are rare, and generally case reports.
 (Hou & Wang, 2011; Pawlak-Osinska, Burduk, & Kopczynski, 2009) It is hypothesized that it is due to a hypercoagulable state.
 (Kanadys & Oleszczuk, 2005; Lavy, 1998) Some cases are attributed to ligamentous laxity.
 For these situations, hearing loss associated with delivery is the more common situation.
 (Whitehead, 1999).
 As SHL is rare, and pregnancy is common, it would also seem reasonable that the two combine purely by chance.

 Cerebrospinal fluid (CSF) leak is a particularly interesting causal variant of SHL.
 CSF leaks may be caused by diagnostic or therapeutic procedures in medicine such as. lumbar puncture, spinal anesthesia or epidural anesthesia (Johkura et al. 2000).
 Symptoms may occur weeks after the procedure (Lybecker and Anderson, 1995).
 CSF leak may occur spontaneously and may follow trauma.
 While CSF leak is generally accompanied by an orthostatic (upright only) headache, this association is not universal and in fact, hearing loss may be more common than headache (Oncel et al, 1992).
 Orthostatic tinnitus is also possible.(Arai, Takada et al. 2003).
 The hearing loss of CSF leak likely results from lowering of CSF pressure, which lowers perilymphatic (inner ear) pressure, and results in a picture similar to Meniere's disease.
 (Walsted et al., 1991).
 Fortunately, the hearing loss is generally temporary.
 The treatment is with blood patch.